rabbithat/nRF52840-Dongle_hex/README.md

 pins, you can very easily select the ones you want using the FORTH code (https://github.com/rabbithat/nRF52_change_UART_pins) already included in the hex file.

 To power the dongle, either power it with 5v over the USB connector, or else provide 3.3v to the VDD_OUT pin.
-Despite its name, the Nordic schematic shows that the VDD_OUT pin is connected directly to VDD on the chip.
+Despite its name, the Nordic schematic (see copy included here in this repository) shows that the VDD_OUT pin is connected directly to VDD on the chip.